-Performance of outcomes Acceptable outcomes Complies Comments (b) allows ef emergen buildings ign that: nsive to the nd extent of risk; and fficient ncy access to s for fire- appliances. hazard must be prepared d persons in strate compliance AO3.2 All lots include a building envelope that achieves a radiant heat flux level of 29kW/m 2 at the permitter of the building envelope.
-Note-Where a radiant heat flux of 29kW/m 2 is achieved and this relies on cleared or maintained land external to the land the subject of the development application it must be demonstrated that land external to the site will be maintained to a standard that does not exceed the level of bushfire hazard identified in a Bushfire hazard management plan.
-Firebreaks a nd access access for and othe vehicles; (b) ensuring access for mpact buffer dentified on the rd overlay Ba-o) , vehicular gned to to bushfire adequate or fire-fighting er emergency adequate or the on of residents A04.1 In a 'Bushfire hazard area' and 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM-003a-o), roads are designed and constructed: (a) with a maximum gradient of 12.5%; (b) to not use cul-de-sacs; and (c) a constructed road width and weather standard complying with Planning Scheme Policy 4 - FNQROC Regional Development Manual. n/a No new roads are being proposed. personne emergen including safe acc should a direction the even (c) providing separatio develope adjacent Note-Where it is provide firebreaks A04.2 Fire Mainte provided in acco following: i. located as to the bour el in an acy situation, g alternative ess routes ccess in one be blocked in it of a fire; and g for the on of ed areas and bushland. not practicable to in accordance with enance Trails are ordance with the close as possible hadries of the lot joining hazardous AO4.2 In a 'Bushfire hazard area' and 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM-003a-o), firebreaks are provided: (a) consisting of a perimeter road that separates lots from areas of bushfire hazard; (b) a minimum cleared width of 20 metre; (c) a maximum gradient of 12.5%; and (d) a constructed road width and weather standard complying with Planning Scheme Policy 4 - A bushfire hazard management plan will be conditioned.
+Performance outcomes Acceptable outcomes Complies Comments property and the environmenthrough lot design that: (a) is responsive to the nature and extent of bushfire risk; and (b) allows efficient emergency access to buildings for firefighting appliances.
+Note- A Bushfire hazard management plan must be prepare by suitably qualified persons in seeking to demonstrate compliance with the Performance outcome.
+AO3.2 All lots include a building envelope that achieves a radiant heat flux level of 29kW/m2 at the permitter of the building envelope.
+Note-Where a radiant heat flux of 29kW/m2 is achieved and this relies on cleared or maintained land external to the land the subject of the development application it must be demonstrated that land external to the site will be Firebreaks and access - management pram In a 'Bushfire hazard area' and 'Potential impact buffer (100 metres)' identified on the Bushfire hazard overlay maps (OM-003a-o), vehicula access is designed to mitigate against bushfire hazard by: (a) ensuring adequate access for fire-fightin and other emergency vehicles; (b) ensuring adequate access for the evacuation of resider and emergency metres)' identified on the Bushfire hazard overlay maps (OM-003a-o), roads are designed and constructed: (a) with a maximum gradient of 12.5%; (b) to not use cul-de-sacs; and (c) a constructed road width and weather standard complying with Planning Scheme Policy 4 - FNQROC Regional Development Manual. n/a See comment for AO1.2. personnel in an emergency situation, including alternative safe access routes should access in one direction be blocked the event of a fire; an (c) providing for the separation of developed areas and adjacent bushland.
+Note-Where it is not practicable provide firebreaks in accordance of A04.2 Fire Maintenance Trails provided in accordance with following: i. located as close as possible to the boundaries of the loand the adjoining hazardo vegetation; (OM-003a-o), firebreaks are provided: (a) consisting of a perimeter road that separates lots from areas of bushfire hazard; (b) a minimum cleared width of 20 metre; (c) a maximum gradient of 12.5%; and (d) a constructed road width and weather standard complying with Planning n/a See comment for AO1.2.